thu-vis/fast-grid-layout/README.md

     labels: np array of labels
 	preds: np array of preds
 	scores: np array of scores
-    matrix: {
-		names: a list of labels
+	class_names: a list of class names
-		hierarchy: hierarchical structure of classes
+	class_hierarchy: hierarchical structure of classes
-	}
 }

 trainImages.npy: all training images with shape (n, width, height, channel)